Tiny-Earth/DemoSite/site/src/inclusive.md

 ### The Climate Dimension

 Course climate encompasses the intellectual, social, emotional, and physical environment in a class (Ambrose et al., 2010).
 It is shaped by a combination of instructor decisions,  student interactions, and broader influences.
-As instructors, we play a key role in shaping this climate by designing and sustaining learning experiences to be welcoming and inclusive (Dewsbury & Brame, 2019; Bell et al., 2016).
-An inclusive course climate ensures that all students, regardless of background or identity, feel valued and supposed in their learning (Brame, 2019).
-As instructors, our role is to examine how we set up and sustain an inclusive course climate (Dewsbury & Brame, 2019; Bell et al., 2016).
+As instructors, we play a key role in shaping this climate by designing and sustaining learning experiences to be welcoming and inclusive [dewsbury2019inclusive, bell2016design](@cite).
+An inclusive course climate ensures that all students, regardless of background or identity, feel valued and supposed in their learning [brame2019science](@cite).
+As instructors, our role is to examine how we set up and sustain an inclusive course climate [dewsbury2019inclusive, bell2016design](@cite).

 ### The Instructor Dimension